 Leaders in data and analytics are finding ways to integrate Third Party datasets to enhance their First Party data to create unique, competitive advantages with data.
 Gartner highlights this trend, predicting that by 2023, 85% of data sharing strategies that include external data sources will drive revenue generating digital business outcomes.

 During the time of COVID, we’ve seen a wide range of Third Party data consumption via data marketplaces like the AWS Data Exchange make a real difference in gauging demand and predicting sales.
-From retail foot traffic data from Safegraph to Weather-Driven Demand for Ice Cream from Planalytics, there’s something for every business.
+From retail places data from Safegraph to Weather-Driven Demand for Ice Cream from Planalytics, there’s something for every business.
 These new data marketplaces make it easy to browse available datasets like you would browse products on Amazon.com, with free and”try before you buy” options available.

 When organizations combine these “data enhancements” with their own data, they can create new business insights and improve their ML and AI models.